akeneo/pim-helpcenter/content/updates/2020-10/1-Stop-your-imports-and-exports.md

 ![The new `Stop` button in the process tracker](../img/TODO.png)

-A new `TODO` permission allows you to fine-tune which user roles will be able to see this new action.
+A new `Allowed to stop a job` permission allows you to fine-tune which user roles will be able to see this new action.

 ::: more
 [TODO?](../articles/TODO.html)